julianjohannesen/first-mern/docs/3-install-mongo.md

 So far, you’ve created a boilerplate React project and confirmed that it can successfully serve the home page on port 3000.
 You’ve also installed the Express library and created a very simple server script to confirm that Express is serving a welcome message on port 8080.

 Here’s a quick overview of what you need to do next.
 First, you need to install a database that you’ll use to store the users’ account information, i.e. their email address and password.
-When a user submits the registration form or the login form (neither of which we've created yet) from their browser, the browser will send an HTTP POST request totheExpress server.
-Express uses another piece of software called an ORM to talk tothedatabase.
-If the user is creating a new account,theORM will tellthedatabase to save that new information to a new record.
-If the user is just logging in,theORM will query the database to make sure that a record with a matching email and password combination exists.
+When a user submits the registration form or the login form (neither of which we've created yet) from their browser, the browser will send an HTTP POST request to the Express server.
+Express uses another piece of software called an ORM to talk to the database.
+If the user is creating a new account, the ORM will tell the database to save that new information to a new document (aka record).
+If the user is just logging in, the ORM will query the database to make sure that a document with a matching email and password combination exists.

-The database we’re using MongoDB.
-The ORM thatyou'lluse to talk to MongoDB is called Mongoose.
+The database you’re using is MongoDB.
+The ORM is Mongoose.

 ## Is MongoDB Installed?